-

 Electrochemical Impedance Spectroscopy (EIS) is a fundamental technique for investigating electrochemical interfaces and is extensively used to analyze processes within lithium-ion batteries.
 The method treats the battery as a “black box,” applying a sinusoidal AC signal across a spectrum of frequencies and measuring the resulting electrical response.
 By interpreting the frequency-dependent feedback in the EIS spectrum, it becomes possible to diagnose irregularities in the battery’s internal electrochemical behavior.

 Conventional static EIS testing must meet three key requirements: causality, linearity, and stability.
-As a result, measurements are typically performed after the cell has reached a steady state through prolonged rest. and therefore requires long equilibration times before measurement.
-That constraint, however, can miss fast, transient phenomena that occur during real operation.
-Dynamic EIS (DEIS) or continuous EIS testing overcomes that limitation by measuring impedance during charging or discharging, enabling actionable EIS diagnostic testing in non-steady-state conditions.
+Measurements are therefore performed after the cell has reached electrochemical equilibrium through prolonged rest — typically 30 minutes to several hours — before a valid spectrum can be acquired.
+That constraint, however, misses fast, transient phenomena that occur during real operation.
+Dynamic EIS (DEIS) — formally defined as an impedance measurement method that acquires full EIS spectra continuously while the battery carries an applied charge or discharge current, eliminating any equilibration requirement — overcomes that limitation, enabling actionable EIS diagnostic testing in non-steady-state conditions.

 2. Significance of Dynamic EIS Testing

-Dynamic EIS can reflect the instantaneous state information of a battery in real-time.
-For instance, it can capture the rapid growth process of lithium dendrites or fast electrochemical reactions during fast charging.
-If one waits for a long rest period before conducting EIS testing and monitoring, lithium plating behavior may gradually weaken or even disappear.
-Therefore, Dynamic EIS possesses a unique advantage in capturing rapid electrochemical reaction behaviors.
+Dynamic EIS reflects the instantaneous electrochemical state of a battery in real time.
+For instance, dynamic EIS testing can capture the rapid growth process of lithium dendrites or fast electrochemical reactions during fast charging.
+If one waits for a long rest period before conducting EIS testing, lithium plating behavior may gradually weaken or even disappear.
+Dynamic EIS therefore possesses a unique advantage in capturing rapid electrochemical reaction behaviors that static EIS systematically misses.

-Actual battery systems often exhibit non-linear or non-steady-state characteristics.
-For example, batteries in practical use frequently operate under non-steady-state conditions, constantly subject to disturbances like temperature fluctuations and load variations.
-Dynamic EIS enables testing under these non-steady-state conditions, acquiring impedance information of the battery in different states.
-This provides more comprehensive data support for battery performance evaluation and fault diagnosis.
+Dynamic EIS enables impedance characterization under non-linear and non-steady-state conditions that conventional static EIS cannot access.
+Actual battery systems in practical use operate under non-steady-state conditions, constantly subject to disturbances like temperature fluctuations and load variations.
+Dynamic EIS testing acquires impedance information across these different states, providing comprehensive data support for battery performance evaluation and fault diagnosis.

 2.3 Early Fault Diagnosis and Advantages for Data Modeling

 Since Dynamic EIS eliminates the need for lengthy rest periods, it enables earlier detection of potential battery faults.
-For instance, when lithium plating or abnormal thermal runaway occurs internally, the mid-frequency impedance measured by Dynamic EIS may decrease or increase abnormally, providing timely warning information to users.
-Furthermore, the volume of data acquired in Dynamic EIS mode is typically much larger than in static EIS.
-This data can be used to establish more accurate battery models, providing more reliable data support for battery performance prediction, lifetime assessment, and optimized design.
+When lithium plating or abnormal thermal runaway occurs internally, the mid-frequency impedance measured by Dynamic EIS may decrease or increase abnormally, providing battery management systems with timely warning signals based on mid-frequency impedance deviations.
+Furthermore, DEIS measurement data volume is typically much larger than static EIS.
+DEIS measurement data can be used to establish more accurate electrochemical battery models, providing more reliable support for battery performance prediction, lifetime assessment, and optimized design.

 3. Innovative Solution: IEST Battery Impedance Tester (BIT6000)

 The IEST BIT6000 Battery Impedance Tester can be seamlessly integrated with third-party charging equipment to enable Dynamic EIS testing during battery operation.
 Its software supports continuous testing modes, allowing real-time impedance monitoring under non-steady-state conditions.
-A major advantage of the BIT6000 is its ability to perform EIS diagnostic testing on high-capacity, low-impedance cells (such as power or storage batteries) without an external amplifier—effectively overcoming a key industry challenge.
+A major advantage of the BIT6000 is its ability to perform EIS diagnostic testing on high-capacity, low-impedance cells — such as power or energy storage batteries — without an external current amplifier, effectively overcoming a key industry bottleneck for large-format cell characterization.

 Figure 1.
-IEST BIT6000 Integrated with Third-Party Charger for DEIS Testing
+IEST BIT6000 Integrated with Third-Party Charger/Discharger for Dynamic EIS (DEIS) Testing

 4. Continuous Dynamic EIS Monitoring During Charging

 Figure 2.
-Continuous Dynamic EIS monitoring of an LFP battery under 0.3C constant current charging
+Continuous Dynamic EIS Monitoring of a 40 Ah LFP Battery under 0.3C Constant Current Charging

 Figure 3(a) illustrates the micro-model proposed by Barsoukov et al. [1] for the intercalation and deintercalation processes of lithium ions within the electrode active material.
-Figure 3(b) shows the typical EIS spectrum for the deintercalation and intercalation of lithium ions in the electrode active material.
-It can be observed that conventional EIS test results generally encompass five electrochemical processes with distinct time constants [1, 2]:
+Figure 3(b) shows the typical EIS spectrum for these processes.
+Conventional EIS test results generally encompass five electrochemical processes with distinct time constants [1, 2]:

 4.1 Ultra-High Frequency Region:

-The ohmic resistance associated with lithium-ion and electron transport through the electrolyte, porous separator, and current collectors.
-This appears as a single point intersecting the real axis (Z’) on the EIS plot, typically denoted as Rs.
+The ohmic resistance Rs is associated with lithium-ion and electron transport through the electrolyte, porous separator, and current collectors.
+This appears as a single point intersecting the real axis (Z’) on the EIS plot.

 4.2 High Frequency Region: